l11ama/duetable/README.md

 * `brew install portaudio`

+# Artist configuration

+Multiple parameters can be provided on runtime to configure the system.
+These are:
+* `recording_strategy` - how the midi buffer is filled.
+Options are:
+  * NOTES - recording till amount of notes is reached and equal to `buffer_length`
+  * TIME - recording till amount of time is reached and equal to `buffer_time`
+* `record_when_playing` - if the system should record the midi when playing regenerated data

 # Realtime midi detection

 We have implemented three different Audio To Midi wrappers with usage of API from Essentia, Aubio and Basic Pitch (Spotify).